Odera13/Odera13.github.io/about.md

 Even before you say a word, people already judge you with your online presence.
 A professional website and a well-responsive application will help you stand out.

 ###Contact
-Follow me on LinkedIn [LinkedIn](https://www.linkedin.com/in/enos-odera-b2b-saas-copywriter/).
+Follow me on LinkedIn [Enos Odera](https://www.linkedin.com/in/enos-odera-b2b-saas-copywriter/).